ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: pre}

-### List all mount targets of a file share by using the API
+### List all mount targets of a file share with the API
 {: #fs-list-targets-api}

 Use the `GET /shares/{share_id}/targets` request to list all mount targets of a file share.